stellar-deprecated/docs/guides/walkthroughs/connect-to-wallets.md

 ---
 title: How To Connect Your Stablecoin to Stellar Wallets
 ---
-## What this doc is for
+> *Check out [this diagram](https://diagrams.stellar.org/cross-border-payments/) to see an example of the end-to-end user experience enabled by the setup described below.*

-As an issuer of a stablecoin on Stellar, you accept customer bank deposits via local rails, issue Stellar-network tokens representing those deposits, and allow customers to withdraw those tokens via those same rails for money in the bank.
+As an issuer of a stablecoin on Stellar (aka a *fiat anchor*), you accept customer funds via local rails, issue Stellar-network tokens representing those deposits, and allow customers to withdraw those tokens via those same rails for money in their pocket or money in the bank.

 Since customers generally use *wallets* to hold their Stellar tokens, and since there are a lot of wallets to choose from, _**a crucial step in making your token widely accessible is to set up APIs that enable wallets to offer in-app deposits and withdrawals, and to structure those APIs following best practices so that any wallet can easily find and interact with them.**_